REST Methods

 Creating The Controller

-Next, let's take a look at a simple API
+Next, let's take a closer look at a simple API

 controller that handles this route.
 We'll leave the show